 We approached our 50 year milestone with new and difficult challenges.
 The reduced student body size at EHS and the addition of several new school sports teams made recruiting tougher, but by 2005 we had a website to promote the team and in 2008 the Junior Eagles Middle School program was initiated to promote the sport to students and parents before they came to high school.
 In 2009 the Edgewater Masters program was formed to expand our exposure in the community and keep alumni connected to the program.
 A Masters Mens boat won a Gold Medal at Masters Nationals in 2013 and the team won the State Sweep title in 2015, 2018 and 2019.

 The 50th Season Celebration in 2012-13 started a fund raising drive to complete the 2nd floor of the boathouse which would be renamed in Coach Kamrad’s honor.
-With that project completed in 2015, the team can now do cardio workouts en masse on the 2nd floor while others can lift weights on the ground floor.
+With that project completed in 2015, the team was able to do cardio workouts on the 2nd floor while others can lift weights on the ground floor.

-During this time we have continued to win at least 1 state boat title in 14 out of the last 18 years, sent multiple boats to Nationals or Stotesbury and continued Edgewater Crew’s reputation for academic excellence with more than 80% of our graduates in National Honor Society and 3 Validictorians in the past 15 years.
+During this time we have won at least 1 state boat title in 16 of the last 20 years, send multiple boats to Nationals or Stotesbury and continue Edgewater Crew’s reputation for academic excellence with more than 80% of our graduates in National Honor Society and 3 Valedictorians in the past 15 years.
 In 2022 our Girls Junior4 won Gold Medals at Stotesbury and Scholastic Nationals, while their Boys counterparts Silvered at both.
 Now 60 years young we are poised to add more to our list of accomplishments.